TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Introduction

-Sparse tensor algebra workloads have exploded in popularity over the past few years, with applications ranging from deep learning~\cite{sze:2020:epo, mahmoud:2020:tde, albericio:2016:cin} to graph algorithms~\cite{graph_clustering,nagasaka2019performance,graphblas,triangle_counting_tensor_algebra,tallskinny0,tallskinny1} to physical simulations~\cite{vande:2012:lss,wilhelm:2016:lsc,hutter:2014:cas}.
-This surge has been accompanied by a corresponding rise in proposals for custom hardware to service common sparse kernels, e.g., sparse matrix multiply~\cite{gamma,extensor,outerspace,sigma,sparch,eie,SCNN}.
-While these accel\-erators have the potential to provide dramatic speedup over the best CPU and GPU algorithms, they take significant effort and space to describe, refine, and evaluate.
-Specifically, accelerators are typically described with RTL or a block diagram and accompanying natural language description.
+While these accelerators have the potential to provide dramatic speedup over the best CPU and GPU algorithms, they take significant effort and space to describe, refine, and evaluate.
+Specifically, sparse accelerators are typically described either with RTL or a block diagram and an accompanying natural language description.
 The former is verbose and often difficult to comprehend, while the latter is imprecise and often incomplete.
-Neither make it easy to model and evaluate the impact of proposed design changes.
+Neither makes it easy to model and evaluate the impact of proposed design changes.

+The goal of our work is to ameliorate these issues.
+That is, to enable the precise and concise specification of sparse tensor algebra accelerators, thereby providing a basis for describing, modeling, evaluating, comparing, and extending proposed designs.

-In contrast, for \emph{dense} tensor accelerators, a number of tools support concise, precise specifications and the derivation of efficient models~\cite{timeloop, interstellar, maestro}.
-To simplify specification~\cite{hallide}, these tools support separately providing a target \emph{algorithm} (i.e., a functional description of the problem, such as an equation in Einstein summation (Einsum) notation~\cite{einsum}) and a \emph{mapping}, expressing when and where in the processor each action (e.g., compute or storage access) occurs~\cite{eyeriss}.
+We draw inspiration from existing practice in \emph{dense} tensor algebra accelerator design.
+Here, a number of tools support concise, precise specifications and the derivation of efficient models~\cite{timeloop, interstellar, maestro}.
+To simplify specification, these tools follow the model proposed by Halide~\cite{halide} and support separately providing a target \emph{algorithm} (i.e., a functional description of the problem, such as an equation in Einstein summation (Einsum) notation~\cite{einsum}) and a \emph{mapping}, expressing when and where in the processor each action (e.g., compute or storage access) occurs~\cite{eyeriss}.
 These, together, correspond to a \emph{mapped representation} (e.g., a loop nest), describing both the algorithm and how it is executed.
 A \emph{model of the target platform} then evaluates the mapped representation to produce metrics like performance and energy.

-The goal of this work is to extend the above level of tool support to accelerators working on sparse tensors.
-Modeling sparse tensor kernels is challenging for several reasons:

-First, tools targeting dense tensor algebra cannot accurately model the work performed by sparse tensor kernels.
-These tools model workloads analytically, using a few summary statistics (like tensor shapes) to accurately capture the characteristics of dense tensors, and therefore dense kernels.
-However, such summary statistics cannot capture the variety in sparsity distributions present in real-world tensors.